vitormaarcel/Chemichal-Process-Modelling-and-Simulation/README.md

-# Heat Exchanger Simulation
+# Heat Exchange Simulation

-This project is about a heat exchanger and the objective is to calculate the heat loss with and without a isolant layer.
+This project is about a heat exchanger and the objective is to calculate the heat loss with and without an isolant layer.
+The program returns a graphic showing the final external temperature as a function of the width of the material.